rcorbett-match/swgs-processing-pipeline/README.md

 ### How to run this workflow

+Modify the `nextflow.config` or the `nextflow_slurm.config` depending on whether you're using slurm.
+Descriptions of config parameters can be found in the next section.

 From the commandline (assuming you have just cloned this git repo), navigate into the newly created directory.
 `cd swgs-processing-pipeline`

 To run the pipeline on the sample data, simply now execute the following command:
 `nextflow run swgs-workflow-bwa-minimap2.nf -resume`
+or `nextflow run swgs-workflow-bwa-minimap2.nf -resume -c nextflow_slurm.config` if using the slurm config file.

 To use your own data, open the `nextflow.config` file and replace the path in the 5th line with the path to your own data.
 So, for example: